 Since completing her DPhil (PhD) in Genomic Medicine and Statistics at the University of Oxford, Julia has gained extensive experience in genetics and genomics.

-She co-leads the Australian Cancer Risk Study, a collaborative transdisciplinary program on genomic risk prediction and risk-tailored screening and early detection for the four most common cancers in Australia, funded by the Medical Research Future Fund (MRFF).
+She co-leads the Australian Cancer Risk Study, a collaborative transdisciplinary program on genomic risk prediction and risk-based screening and early detection for the four most common cancers in Australia, funded by the Medical Research Future Fund (MRFF).

 Another key research area focuses on informing health system requirements for targeted cancer treatment, by estimating the future cancer burden relevant to specific pan-tumour biomarkers (MSI-H/dMMR and NTRK gene fusions).